Code-Institute-Submissions/AXATPROJECT/axatproject/README.md

    ## Prerequisites
    **None**

-                Running the tests
+ ## Running the tests
-   ## Web page is tested on:
-   **Google Ghrome**
-   **Firefox**
-   **IE10**,
-   **Opera**
-   and **mobile version from Samsung S5 to Ipad Pro**
+   **Web page is tested on Google Ghrome, Firefox, IE10, Opera and mobile version from Samsung S5 to Ipad Pro**

-                Break down into end to end tests Explain what these tests test and why

-                Give an example
-                And coding style tests
-                Explain what these tests test and why

-                Give an example
-                Deployment
-                Add additional notes about how to deploy this on a live system
+  **ALL HTML and CSS CODE are validate through W3c validator.**

    ## Built With
    - Bootstrap v4.0.x - The web framework used
    - HTML5